Yovanovitch Says State Department 'Is In Trouble' And Leaders Lack 'Moral Clarity'

 While acknowledging the staffing problems, budget cuts and low morale at the State Department, Yovanovitch nonetheless urged students in her Georgetown audience to consider a career in the foreign service.
 She said she took heart from former Secretary of State Colin Powell, whom she quoted as saying that "optimism is a force multiplier."

-"America," she said, "needs public servants in diplomats when times are great.
+"America," she said, "needs public servants and diplomats when times are great.
 We need them even more when there are challenges."